evan-007/pair-program/README.md

 Add 'editing user profiles' feature to client / API: add $async validations on username/email

+refactor signin helper to be use signin instead of login for consistency

+messages: parent state list is refreshed on message send, read, and DELETE

 change protractor tests to test for alerts! figure out how to not wait for $timeout

 refactor FriendVerifier: new name - MessageVerifier?
 MessageGuard? break methods into smaller pieces